ToddTurnbull/strong-neighbourhoods/sources/canada/nhs-planningdistrict/readme.md

     * No certificate, diploma or degree
 * Total population aged 15 years and over by labour force status (1988-1995)
     * Participation rate, employment rate, unemployment rate
+* Total employed population aged 15 years and over with a usual place of work or no fixed workplace address by mode of transportation (2192-2198)
+    * Public transit, walked, bicycle
 * After-tax income in 2010 of population 15 years and over (2285-2299)
     * Median after-tax income
 * After-tax income of households in 2010 of private households (2569-2580, 2586, 2588, 2591, 2593, 2596)